Bob died 22 September, 1996

 One last time, I asked Bob if he was sure of his decision.
 He answered by reaching for the laptop computer.
 There was nothing more to be said.

-Bob pressed the "Yes" button to each of the laptop's three questions as soon as they appeared on the screen.
+Bob Dent pressed the “Yes” button to each of the laptop’s three questions as soon as they appeared on the screen.
 He gave one last sigh and, as Judy was holding him, fell into a deep sleep.

 Five minutes later while still in her arms he died.
 Judy and I sat quietly for what must have been a good half hour.
 Slowly, she gestured for me to come over.
 I certified Bob’s death and left the house.